-The Board delegates responsibility for the day-to-day management of the Company and its business to the Chief Executive Officer (CEO).
-The CEO is supported by the senior executive team and delegates authority to appropriate senior executives for specific activities.
-The Board maintains ultimate responsibility for strategy, control and risk profile of the Group.
+The Board delegates responsibility for the day-to-day management of the Company and its business to the Executive Chairman.
+The Executive Chairman is supported by the senior executive team and delegates authority to appropriate senior executives for specific activities.
+The Board maintains ultimate responsibility for the strategy, control, and risk profile of the Group.